-IDEA 2030 aims to focus the minds of decision-makers through rigorous data driven research and insights on fostering inclusive digital economies, as a tool to realize the Sustainable Development Goals (SDGs).
-A multi-year research initiative, housed within Digital Planet at the Institute for Business in the Global Context (IBGC), IDEA 2030 brings together two fundamental issues of our time: the need for inclusive growth and recovery, and the pervasiveness of digital technology.
+IDEA 2030 is a research initiative that aims to focus the minds of decision-makers through data-driven insights on inclusive digital economies.
+Housed within Digital Planet at the Institute for Business in the Global Context (IBGC) at The Fletcher School, IDEA 2030 addresses two fundamental issues of our time: the need for inclusive growth and recovery, and the pervasiveness of digital technology.

-Under the IDEA 2030 umbrella, the Institute is bringing together a global insight community of leading problem-solvers and researchers, including academics, technologists, business leaders, policymakers, social enterprise organizations, independent research centers, and think tanks.
-Through these partnerships, the community serves as a “go-to-hub” for the digital economy, disseminating research and insights on how to make the digital economy work better for everyone, everywhere.
+This initiative brings together a global insight community of leading problem-solvers and researchers.
+Through these partnerships, the community serves as a “go-to-hub” for emerging markets and technologies by disseminating research and insights on how to make the digital economy work better for everyone, everywhere.

 April 22, 2020

-The first webinar apart of the IDEA 2030 initiative explored the key findings of the Social Distance Readiness Benchmark.
-The benchmark explores how easily countries around the world can enter and exit lockdowns during the COVID-19 pandemic.
+The inaugural IDEA 2030 webinar features insights from Digital Planet’s Social Distance Readiness Benchmark, focusing on how easily countries can enter and exit lockdowns during the COVID-19 pandemic.